Close

 DISCE researcher Dr Roberta Comunian (Comunian et al. 2020) with co-authors at King’s College and Nanyang Technological University Singapore has recently collaborated on a special issue of the Social Enterprise Journal on «Social Enterprises, Social Innovation and the Creative Economy.»

-Their editorial (available to read and download via open access from the Social Enterprise Journal) is provocatively entitled “The creative economy is dead – long live the creative-social economies“.
+Their editorial (available to read and download via open access from the Social Enterprise Journal) is provocatively entitled «The creative economy is dead – long live the creative-social economies«.
 It discusses the changes – over time – between the emphasis of research on economic versus social values of the creative economies.
 These two aspects received initially similar attention in the 1980s by policy.
 However, the pressure to estimate the economic value of the sector expanded disproportionally in the early 2000s.
-This growth argument has become more critical and problematic over time, especially after the 2008 global financial crisis (see figure 1).
+This growth argument has become more critical and problematic over time, especially after the 2008 global financial crisis of company site. (see figure 1).

 Comunian, R, D Rickmers, and A Nanetti.
 2020.
 The Creative Economy is Dead - Long Live the Creative-Social Economies.
 In Social Enterprise Journal